A gradient flow approach to the Boltzmann equation: Introduction

-Note that the definition of $\cW_B$ resembles the dynamic formulation of the $L^2$-Wasserstein distance, known as the Benamou--Brenier formula \cite{BB00}.
-Here, the \emph{collision rate equation} \eqref{eq:intro-ce} takes over the role of the usual continuity equation.
-Roughly speaking, the potential $\psi$ governs the evolution of the density $f$ by prescribing the rate at which collisions happen between the particles.
+This will be called \emph{collision rate equation} since $U$ governs the evolution of the density $f$ by prescribing the rate at which collisions happen between the particles.
+Now, the quantity $\int_0^T |\partial_tf|_f^2\dd t$ will be replaced by the action